-In comparing the above net assets to the net proceeds received, we recorded a gain on the sale of \$4.3 million, or \$1.1 million after tax, in the accompanying unaudited condensed consolidated statements of operations for the three and six months ended September 30, 2011.
+In comparing the above net assets to the net proceeds received, we recorded a gain on the sale of \$4.3 million, or \$1.1 million after tax, in the accompanying unaudited condensed consolidated statements of operations for the nine months ended December 31, 2011.
 The effective tax rate applicable to the gain was impacted by goodwill of \$4.7 million for which there is no corresponding tax basis.
+During the three and nine months ended December 31, 2011, we also recorded a gain on the sale of approximately \$189,000, or \$129,000 after tax, related to certain performance and royalty-related earn-outs (as described above) that were achieved through December 31, 2011.

 In accordance with applicable accounting guidance, we determined that the Vehicle Sensors segment, which constituted one of our operating segments, qualifies as a discontinued operation.
 The applicable financial results of the Vehicle Sensors segment have been reported as a discontinued operation in the unaudited condensed consolidated statements of operations for all periods presented.
-For the three months ended September 30, 2011 and 2010, Vehicle Sensors net sales classified as part of discontinued operation was \$1.1 million and \$1.6 million, respectively.
-For the six months ended September 30, 2011 and 2010, Vehicle Sensors net sales classified as part of discontinued operation was \$3.2 million and \$3.4 million, respectively.
+For the three months ended December 31, 2011 and 2010, Vehicle Sensors net sales classified as part of discontinued operation was \$0 and \$2.1 million, respectively.
+For the nine months ended December 31, 2011 and 2010, Vehicle Sensors net sales classified as part of discontinued operation were \$3.2 million and \$5.5 million, respectively.
 We have elected not to allocate any interest expense to discontinued operation.
 Additionally, the applicable net assets of the Vehicle Sensors segment are separately presented as assets and liabilities of discontinued operation in the accompanying unaudited condensed consolidated balance sheet as of March 31, 2011.

-We have entered into a short-term transitional services agreement with Bendix in which we will provide them certain ongoing logistical and administrative support services.
-Bendix will pay us a fixed monthly amount for such support services, and will also pay us an hourly amount for providing certain development-related services during the transition period.
+We have entered into a short-term transitional services agreement with Bendix that is scheduled to terminate at the end of February 2012, pursuant to which we provide them certain ongoing logistical and administrative support services.
+Bendix pays us a fixed monthly amount for such support services, and also pays us an hourly amount for providing certain development-related services during the transition period.